JuliaBays/cps491s23-team04/meetingsREADME.md

     - wait for Gabby to ask/tell Dr. Stiffler about all of this
     - then go fix all the typos/contributors page
     - how do we go about telling/asking Dr. V why she doesn't use the admin page/ is she committed to excel spreadsheets/wouldn't want to change
-        - maybe have to change the format of teh excel spreadsheet to get her to agree to update only through admin page
+        - maybe have to change the format of the excel spreadsheet to get her to agree to update only through admin page
+            - Dr. Stiffler says to leave the database how it is, advise Dr. V to edit using admin page, look into sessions to stop using pop up windows for results
+            - recommends asking for one final spreadsheet and manually going through it to fix any errors in DB

+M Jan 30 / 11:10 - 11:50 / Gabby, Julia
+- Plan:
+    - get spreadsheet
+    - divide between the two of us and verify all of it/fix any errors in DB
+    - meet with Dr. V to tell her to use admin page -- do this week
+    - start on other stuff
+- After errors fixed:
+    - contributors page -- do this week
+    - bio box on admin but add to site
+    - prefixes (Mrs)
+    - notes for admin side only
+    - link people with changing last names
+    - sessions
+- Emailed Dr. V asking for latest spreadsheet and updating her
+- Meet Friday or early next week with Dr. V
+    - what does she need in order to feel comfortable only editing through the admin page
+        - change the way it exports?
+        - add more to the admin page table view and the export
+        - add data validation? on submit button after edit member
+    - date range issue
+    - next plans, bio box, notes on admin, link people, prefixes

 # Sprint 2